smartcontractkit/documentation/src/pages/chainlink-nodes/contracts/operatorfactory.md

 function deployNewOperatorAndForwarder() external returns (address, address)
 ```

-Creates a new Operator contract with the msg.sender as owner and a new Operator Forwarder with the Operator as the owner.
+Creates a new operator contract with the msg.sender as the owner and a new forwarder with the operator as the owner.
 Emits:

 - [OperatorCreated](#operatorcreated) event.
 - [AuthorizedForwarderCreated](#authorizedforwardercreated) event.